FrameworkTV-Cameron/todo-app/README.md

 **KEEP IN MIND YOU NEED TO CHANGE ANY IMAGES OR ICONS**

 If you at any point need a fresh start from a specific section, remember to run `npm install`

+## SECTION007 - SECTION011
+If you need to start fresh from any of these episodes, there is a string in **./backend/index.js** that needs to be replaced with your personal MongoDB connection URL.